moubi/enform/docs/index.md

 ```
 [![Edit Newsletter form with enform](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/newsletter-form-with-enform-t1zyk?fontsize=14&hidenavigation=1&theme=dark)

-In this example we have email `validation` based on a RegEx.
-Validator function will return `true` if email is invalid or `false` otherwise.
-All validators must return truthy value (either true or error message) if there is an error.
+In this example `validation` is set for the email field using RegEx.
+It will return `true` if email is invalid or `false` otherwise.
+All [validator functions](#validation--field_namestring-valuesobject--boolstring-) must return truthy/falsy value.
 ___

 ### Registration form